AdobeDocs/journey-optimizer.it-IT/help/using/landing-pages/lp-forms.md

   >[!NOTE]
   >
-  >Le condizioni definite in una regola vengono lette in sequenza.
+  >The conditions defined in a rule are read sequentially.

   ![](assets/lp_create-form-thank-you-conditional.png){width=40%}

-## Modificare un modulo pubblicato {#edit-form}
+## Edit a published form {#edit-form}

-Una volta pubblicato un modulo, è comunque possibile modificarlo.
+Once a form is published, you can still edit it.
 Segui i passaggi seguenti.

-1. Accedere all&#39;[elenco moduli](#access-forms) e selezionare un modulo pubblicato.
+1. Access the [form list](#access-forms) and select a published form.

 1. Fare clic sul pulsante **[!UICONTROL Modifica modulo]**.